ue22-p20/web-intro/notebooks/new-34-loading-javascript.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Step #2

-Know the basic of javascript you have to load javascript code that draw a circle of dot as follow.
-Color of circle does not matter.
+Now that you know the basic of javascript, you have to load javascript code that draws a circle of dot as follows.
+Color of circles does not matter.
 <!-- #endregion -->

 <!-- #region -->